top of page

 OUR HISTORY

 The Angelman Network (TAN) was co-founded in New Zealand in 2009 by two parents of children with Angelman Syndrome - Ursula Christel (North Island), and Darren Humphries (South Island).
-Both had been committee members for a previous ASNZ group, that had since been dissolved.
+Both had served as committee members for a previous ASNZ group, that had since been dissolved.

-The Angelman Network acknowledges the generous assistance and legal advice provided by Suzy Garnett and Shannon Mony from the Christchurch Office of Duncan Cotterill Lawyers.
+In November 2009, the first board meeting with the founding trustees was held in person in Auckland.
+The Angelman Network acknowledges the generous assistance and legal advice for the Trust Deed, provided pro bono by Suzy Garnett and Shannon Mony from the Christchurch Office of Duncan Cotterill Lawyers.

 lawyer_1485161820261.png